 - 2.8 Calculations related to Scheme Pays AA benefit reductions in different circumstances are set out in the different sections of this Note.
-The calculations allow for the following features: - Individual pensions and lump sums are reduced proportionately - Dependants' benefits are unaffected by AA scheme pays, i.e. reductions do not apply to dependants' benefits payable on death in service, death in deferment or death in retirement
+The calculations allow for the following features: - Dependants' benefits are unaffected by AA Scheme Pays, i.e. reductions do not apply to dependants' benefits payable on death in service, death in deferment or death in retirement

-2 Transitional members refers to members with benefits in both the NHSPS and NHSPS 2015 where the NHSPS benefit retains the final salary link (including practitioners retaining the active service level of revaluation in relation to NHSPS benefits).
+1 Transitional members refers to members with benefits in both the NHSPS and NHSPS 2015 where the NHSPS benefit retains the final salary link (including practitioners retaining the active service level of revaluation in relation to NHSPS benefits).

-- Pension debits applying in retirement will be subject to annual increases in line with the Pensions (Increase) Act 1971 - Separate factors are provided for ill-health retirement cases to reflect reduced lifeexpectancy. - 2.9 This Note describes the steps necessary to calculate AA benefit reductions in the following circumstances:
+- Pension debits applying in retirement will be subject to annual increases in line with the Pension (Increase) Act 1971 - Separate factors are provided for ill-health retirement cases to reflect reduced lifeexpectancy. - 2.9 This Note describes the steps necessary to calculate AA benefit reductions in the following circumstances: